 - Update your website with what a user needs to bring to join – passport, cash or credit card, etc.

 - If you have building access issues, have some signs up letting users know what to do.
-Repeat the info online.
+Repeat the info online so know they before they arrive.

 - If you don’t have an easily visible reception desk, have a sign letting people know what to do.
 Repeat the info online.